Trees in Hiroshima

 28 Ginkgo Tree

-28. Ginkgo Tree (Ginkgo Biloba) 2-1-34 Higashisendamachi, Naka-ku, Hiroshima-shi
+28. Ginkgo Tree (Ginkgo biloba) 2-1-34 Higashisendamachi, Naka-ku, Hiroshima-shi

 2-1-34 Higashisendamachi, Naka-ku, Hiroshima-shi